bill416/Huddle-Landing-Page/README.md

 # Huddle-Landing-Page
-Fronend Mentor practice for HTML5 and CSS3
+Frontend Mentor practice for HTML5 and CSS3
+I have an interesting first code practice challenge with the Frontend Mentor Huddle Landing Page.
+This will be my first try coding a page on my own after taking upto the end of the HTML5 and CSS3 section of the Complete 2019 Web Development Bootcamp.